gaotianchi/gaotianchi.github.io/index.md

 title: THIS IS ME
 ---

 Hi there!
 I'm Tianchi Gao, a software development intern.
-Although I am still exploring my strengths and interests, I genuinely enjoy the journey of self-discovery.
-Haha!
+Nice to meet you!

 Most of my blog posts begin as handwritten entries in my notebook, initially written in Chinese.
 Later, I take the time to translate them into English to share with a wider audience.
 What you are reading now is the result of that process!